Lexus NX vs GWM Tank 500

 The Lexus NX uses a Petrol producing 152kW and 243Nm of torque, sent through a automatic to a AWD layout.
 It covers the 0-100km/h sprint in 9 seconds.

-The GWM Tank 500 responds with a Hybrid making 175kW and 648Nm, paired to a 9-speed auto driving the rear wheels.
+The GWM Tank 500 responds with a Hybrid making 255kW and 648Nm, paired to a 9-speed auto driving the rear wheels.
+It gets to 100km/h in 8.5 seconds.

-The GWM Tank 500 has the clear power advantage at 175kW vs 152kW.
+The GWM Tank 500 has the clear power advantage at 255kW vs 152kW.
+In the real-world sprint, the GWM Tank 500 is 0.5s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort